-No matter what you want to use your subdomain for (blog, customer support, help page, or online store) you’ll be able to create one with the help of your web hosting provider.
+No matter what you want to use your subdomain for, you can create one with the help of your web hosting provider.

-Once the domain is created, you’ll need to add domain name system or server (DNS).
+Once the domain is created, you’ll need to add a new domain name system (DNS) record.
 Navigate to DNS and select Add (or a similar command).
-Select what you want your subdomain to connect to, whether it’s an IP address, an IP address connected to the destination hostname, a server name, or a wildcard (catch-all) domain.
+Select what you want your subdomain to connect to, whether it’s an IP address, an IP address connected to the destination hostname, a server name, or a wildcard domain.

 Add a subdomain to your site

-By implementing subdomains on your website, you can create separate sections of content and services for your website without having to create new domain names for each part of your business.
+By implementing subdomains on your website, you can create separate sections of content and services for your website without having to create new domain names for each part.
 Subdomains will also make it easier for users to find what they need, all in one place.
-If you have varying components of your brand, subdomains could help you with the organization of and navigation to these parts of your business.
+If it improves your visitors’ experience, it’s likely a step worth taking.